Note:

 The final step, once all pages have been approved, is to click the Approve to Print button.
 Lakeside Scout requires proof approval on all pages within each component.
-Please see this Knowledge Base article for details on Approving Proofs.
+Please see this article for details on Approving Proofs.

 Clicking the Approve to Print button starts an automatic process in which the pages are checked against the provided specifications (often included in the actual manufacturing order).